Skip to content

 A weekly time audit diary helps spot incorrect time entries or those with suspiciously long durations.

-Many managers avoid running time audits because they can be time-consuming, but Toggl Track makes the process much faster and more effective.
+Many managers avoid running time audits because they can be time-consuming, but Toggl makes the process much faster and more effective.

 Here’s how to do it: